Introduction

 • in the ESCAPE trial, ASA 160 mg was administered immediately after the initial CT scan

-• ASA can be given even within 24 hours if a significant benefit is expected (e.g., after stenting) (AHA/ASA 2019 I/A)
+• ASA can be given within 24 hours if a significant benefit is expected (e.g., after stenting) (AHA/ASA 2019 I/A)

 • there is no standardized antithrombotic protocol for emergent stenting in thrombolyzed patients